-13. Tuition, Fees, and Financial Support
+14. Tuition, Fees, and Financial Support

 Students can estimate tuition and fee costs online.
-In addition to tuition, enrolled students are responsible for paying several required student fees.
+In addition to tuition, enrolled students are responsible for paying a number of required student fees.
 Tuition and fees are set by the Arizona Board of Regents and are subject to change.
 Some courses have additional course fees and courses offered by other departments may charge a different tuition rate.